 Most AI techniques are relatively ‘run-of-the-mill’ methods that use statistical approaches and ‘machine learning’ algorithms.
 Painting Music however uses algorithms that are based on the type of learning used by the human brain.

-Dr. Starkey’s research is focused on bridging the gap between humans and computers, and ensuring that the AI is fully explainable to the end user – this production is a perfect example, which requires the AI to be transparent in how it understands a piece of painted art and then converts this into a musical motif.
+Dr. Starkey’s (pictured above) research is focused on bridging the gap between humans and computers, and ensuring that the AI is fully explainable to the end user – this production is a perfect example, which requires the AI to be transparent in how it understands a piece of painted art and then converts this into a musical motif.

 Painting Music live stage performance where the AI created music from live drawing unfolding on a screen through a projector was shown as part of Aberdeen University May Festival 2019 and funded by Creative Scotland.

 The production explores and reflects on the impact of AI on society using the visual and aural outputs of the process.
 The perception of AI by the public has changed over time, and that although the public has been more optimistic than pessimistic when discussing AI, the fear of loss of control of AI has been increasing in recent years.

 So is intelligence then the ability to learn?
 And learn in particular like a human?
 To take in some form of sensory input and to learn how to respond?
 An amoeba in sea water responds to light to determine where to swim to find food – do we consider this intelligent?
-In some ways amoebas are already more intelligent than even the most sophisticated form of Artificial Intelligence available today, as they are fully autonomous, make decisions on their own, grow and reproduce.
+In some ways amoebas are already more intelligent than even the most sophisticated form of artificial intelligence available today, as they are fully autonomous, make decisions on their own, grow and reproduce.

 Painting Music was also transformed into a 20-minute film by filmmakers Albert Lucas and Kim Beveridge funded by Aberdeen City Council and Creative Scotland.
 With special thanks to videographer Calum McCready and voice-over performed by Shane Strachan!